 Abortion-Drug Mandate Not Affected by Administration’s Delay of Parts of Health Care Law Lawsuits against HHS Mandate not impacted

-WASHINGTON, DC – The following statement can be attributed to Kyle Duncan, General Counsel for the Becket Fund for Religious Liberty:
+WASHINGTON, DC – The following statement can be attributed to Kyle Duncan, General Counsel for Becket:

 In a blog post yesterday afternoon, the Treasury Department announced that it will delay enforcing three sections of the Affordable Care Act (ACA) until 2015.
 This announcement says nothing about the HHS abortion-drug mandate, which has now been finalized and which continues to severely burden the religious liberty of millions of Americans.
 The HHS mandate is being challenged with increasing success in numerous lawsuits around the country.